petrov-mg/ignite-extensions/modules/spring-data-2.0-ext/README.txt

 - Advanced SpEL expressions: While advanced parameter binding is a very useful feature, the real power of SpEL stems from the fact, that the expressions can refer to framework abstractions or other application components through SpEL EvaluationContext extension model.
 - Supports SpEL expressions into Text queries (TextQuery).

-Importing Spring Data 2.0 Module In Maven Project
+Importing Spring Data 2.0 extension In Maven Project
 ----------------------------------------

-If you are using Maven to manage dependencies of your project, you can add Spring module dependency like this (replace '${ignite-spring-data_2.0-ext.version}' with actual version of Ignite Spring Data 2.0 integration you are interested in):
+If you are using Maven to manage dependencies of your project, you can add Spring Data 2.0 extension dependency like this (replace '${ignite-spring-data_2.0-ext.version}' with actual version of Ignite Spring Data 2.0 extension you are interested in):

 <project xmlns="http://maven.apache.org/POM/4.0.0"
     xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"